 - On your website, as an opt-in for users to subscribe to your newsletter or weekly email.

 - For B2C brands, follow up with potential customers who only reach the check-out page but don’t complete the purchase (having given you their email ID in the process).

 - On your website and in your marketing collateral, as a help/contact channel for potential customers to reach out through (and a surprising number of people do).

-- As a quick sign-up option (instead of an enquiry form or sign up process, offer users the option to sign up for your service/product simply by leaving their email and having you get back to them).
+- As a quick sign-up option (instead of an inquiry form or sign-up process, offer users the option to sign up for your service/product simply by leaving their email and having you get back to them).

 3. Referral Marketing